oar-team/batsim/README.md

 Quick links
 -----------
-- The [contribute](doc/contribute.md) page gives some information about how to contribute to Batsim
+- The [contribute](doc/contribute.md) page tells how to contribute to Batsim
 - Tutorials shows how to use Batsim and how it works:
-  - The [usage tutorial](doc/tuto_usage.md) explains how to execute a Batsim simulation, and how to setup development a docker environment
+  - The [usage tutorial](doc/tuto_usage.md) explains how to execute a Batsim simulation, and how to setup a development docker environment
   - The [time tutorial](doc/tuto_time.md) explains how the time is managed in a Batsim simulation, shows essential protocol communications and gives an overview of how Batsim works internally